 Auto Transport Estimates For GMC Sierra 1500 2dr Long Bed

 The DTS has some large shoes to fill.
 It takes over as the largest luxury car in the Cadillac line of vehicles.
 More so, though, it has to follow in the footsteps of the very popular and highly regarded DeVille.
 As it turns out, this model is intended to take the automaker in a new naming and styling direction.
 The DTS can be found being produced at General Motor’s Detroit/Hamtramck Assembly factory in Hamtramck, Michigan.
 The luxury model will run the consumer US$41,990, and for those looking for something even better, they can select the Performance version which is going for US$50,490.
-Cadillac must be pleased to know that the DTS is the best-selling full-size luxury car in North America.
-One of the favorite features has been eliminated from the DeVille to the DTS.
-The 6-passenger seating configuration for non-limousine models has been dropped.
-However, such capability remains an optional feature for those willing to wait and place an order for a special model.
+Cadillac must be pleased to know that the DTS is the best-selling full-size luxury car in North America and popular with those who valued a traditional large American luxury car.